George Stoneman: Early life and military service

 Stoneman was born on a family farm in Busti, New York, the first child of ten.
 His parents were George Stoneman Sr., a lumberman and justice of the peace, and Catherine Rebecca Cheney Aldrich.
 He studied at the Jamestown Academy and entered the United States Military Academy in 1842; his roommate at West Point was future Confederate General Thomas J. "Stonewall" Jackson.
 He graduated 33rd in his class of 59 cadets in 1846.
+One of his fellow graduates was the famous humorist, George H. Derby.
 Stoneman was commissioned as a second Lieutenant in the Mormon Battalion, which from 1846 to 1847 made the march from Iowa to California, to participate in the Mexican–American War, though by the time the battalion arrived, California was controlled by the United States, and his unit never actually saw combat.
 Stoneman was assistant quartermaster for the march.
+Assigned to the 1st U.S. Dragoons, Stoneman was stationed in Sonoma, California from 1849 to 1851.
+While there, his housemates were Joseph Hooker, who was serving as the assistant adjutant general of the Pacific Division, and Alfred Gibbs and Philip Kearney.
 He fought in the Yuma War and was responsible for survey parties mapping the Sierra Nevada range for railroad lines.
 After promotion to captain of the 2nd U.S. Cavalry in March 1855, he served mainly in Texas until 1861.